sokcheng/Kitsuchan-NG/COMMANDS.md

 ## 8ball
 Ask the Magic 8-Ball a question.

+* question - The question to ask.
+Must end in a ?

 ## about
 ### Aliases: a, info, i
 Information subcommands, e.g. channel information.